Rahiem Shadad: Life and career

 Shadad was born in the Sudanese capital Khartoum in 1995.
 He studied Mechanical Engineering at the Universiti Teknologi Petronas in Malaysia, at the same time maintaining a strong connection with the arts.
 Beginning his involvement in the art scene around 2015, Shaddad co-founded Downtown Gallery in Khartoum in 2019.
 He managed to establish the gallery as a well-known venue, organising exhibitions, talks, supporting both emerging and established Sudanese artists.
 Referring to the 2018/2019 Sudanese revolution that brought the three-decade dictatorship of former President Omar al-Bashir to an end, Shadad said in an interview that he wanted to display the art of this revolution.
 According to him, this end of dictatorship also allowed a considerable number of Sudanese artists to freely develop their art for the first time.

-During this time, he co-curated exhibitions at the local French Cultural Insitute and in 2021 was awarded the Qatari-based Arak Collection Curatorial Residency Fellowship.
+During this time, he co-curated exhibitions at the local French Cultural Institute and in 2021 was awarded the Qatari-based Arak Collection Curatorial Residency Fellowship.
 When the civil war erupted in Sudan in April 2023, Downtown Gallery was forced to cease operations and Shadad was displaced.
 His gallery was destroyed and a vast amount of artwork, including about 165 framed paintings and 300 other pieces belonging to 60 artists, was lost.
 Shortly before this, Shadad had sent several artworks by painters from Sudan to Europe.
 At the end of 2023 and in March 2024, these paintings were presented at the exhibition “Disturbance in the Nile: Modern and Contemporary Art from Sudan” in Lisbon and Madrid.
 The artists featured in this exhibition were Rashid Diab, Eltayeb Dawelbait, Bakri Moaz, Mohammed A. Otaybi, Tariq Nasre, Sannad Shreef, Yasmeen Abdullah, Hassan Kamil, Miska Mohmmed, Reem Al Jeally and Waleed Mohammed.

 Since 2023, Shadad has been based in Nairobi, where he initiated support efforts for displaced Sudanese artists both in the Kenyan capital, in Cairo and other countries.
 From October 2023 to December 2024, he managed "The Rest Residency" in Nairobi, organising multiple exhibitions, seminars, and advocacy programs centered on art, identity, and strengthening the Sudanese diaspora.
 According to an interview, around 35 Sudanese artists live as refugees in Nairobi, including Bakri Moaz, Yasir Algari and Hani Khalil Jawdat.
 On 19 September 2025, Shadad participated in the launch of the book Sudan Retold Edition 1½ and an accompanying exhibition of works by Sudanese artists at Alhosh Gallery in Doha, Qatar.
 This event was presented by Georgetown University in Qatar’s "Seeing Sudan: Politics Through Art Hiwaraat Conference".

 In a 2023 interview with Medium magazine, Shadad explained his role as curator for visual arts from Sudan: